 We are subject to interest rate risk on our long-term fixed interest rate senior notes.
 In general, the fair market value of debt with a fixed interest rate will increase as interest rates fall.
 Conversely, the fair market value of debt will decrease as interest rates rise.
-The 10 5/8% senior notes accrued interest at the rate of 10 5/8% per annum and were to mature on August 1, 2008.
-The effective interest rate on these senior notes was 11.18%.
-The Series A and Series B notes accrue interest at the rate of 6.125% per annum and mature on December 1, 2014.
-The effective interest rate on the Series A and Series B notes is 6.38%.
+The senior notes accrue interest at the rate of $10^{5}/8\%$ per annum and mature on August 1, 2008.
+The effective interest rate on the senior notes is 11.18%.
+There are no scheduled principal payments under the senior notes prior to the maturity date.
+On November 3, 2004, we commenced a tender offer and solicitation of consents relating to such senior notes.